-In view that the Chairman and Group CEO is the same person, the Board has appointed Mr. Kwah Thiam Hock as the Lead Independent Director of the Board since 2014 to work closely with other Independent Directors as and when necessary, meets with them without the presence of other Directors to discuss matters that were decided at Board meetings.
-Mr. Kwah will continue to avail himself to address shareholders' concerns and act as a counter balance on management issues in the decision-making process.
+In view that the Chairman and Group CEO is the same person, the Board has appointed Mr. Kwah Thiam Provision 3.3 of Hock as the Lead Independent Director of the Board since 2014 to work closely with other Independent the Code:-Directors as and when necessary, meets with them without the presence of other Directors to discuss Lead Independent matters that were decided at Board meetings.
+Mr. Kwah will continue to avail himself to address Director shareholders' concerns and act as a counterbalance on management issues in the decision-making